LostBeard/NugetWatch/README.md

 ### Note
 - All data is stored in the browser.
 The only servers used are official `nuget.org` public APIs.
-- To actually track data over time, the web app must be kept running so changes can be saved in the browser.
+- To actually track data over time, the web app must be kept running, or run often, so changes can be saved in the browser.
 - Currently only tracks my Nuget packages (will change soon.)

 [NugetWatch](https://lostbeard.github.io/NugetWatch/)